tinjet11/BrickBreaker-Java-Coursework/README.md

 - HIT_CODE in Block.java
 - BLOCK_TYPE in Block.java
 - GameState (newly added) in GameStateManager

+### Implemented a Mediator class for central coordination.
+- acts as a central coordinator, enabling communication and coordination among various game components.
+- promotes loose coupling, making the system more modular, extensible, and easier to maintain.

 ### Apply `MVC pattern` in the refactoring process
 - create `controller`, `model` and `fxml`(view) in the project